symfony/symfony-docs/reference/configuration/security.rst

 **type**: ``boolean`` **default**: ``false``

 If ``true``, the user is redirected to the value stored in the ``HTTP_REFERER`` header when no previous URL was stored in the session.
+If the referrer URL is the same as the one generated with the ``login_path`` route, the user is redirected to the ``default_target_path`` to avoid a redirection loop.

 .. _reference-security-pbkdf2: